kvfp/kvfp/README.md

 ### About Me
 <img src="https://media.giphy.com/media/2DjXJ5UmrqYPm/source.gif" alt="lala the penguin" title="lala the penguin" width="500" align="right"/>

-I'm a Computer Science student currently finishing up my second year.
+I'm a Computer Science student in my third year.
 I'm quite a big fan of fullstack web/mobile development, but I would love to work with **Virtual Reality** in the future to help unlock its full potential!

 ### My Computer Languages